open-access-policies/health-tech/Operational/Policies/op-pol-001.md

 **3.5.2 Security Monitoring**

-- Encryption failures and errors shall be logged and investigated
+- Cryptographic failures, errors, and misconfigurations shall be logged and trigger automated alerts to the IT Security Team for immediate investigation.
-- Key management system access shall be monitored for suspicious activity
+- Key management system access and activity logs shall be ingested into a Security Information and Event Management (SIEM) system and monitored for suspicious activity.
-- Certificate expiration monitoring shall prevent service disruptions
+- Automated certificate expiration monitoring and alerting shall be implemented to prevent service disruptions.
-- Crypto-agility planning shall address algorithm obsolescence and quantum computing threats
+- An annual review of cryptographic standards shall be conducted to maintain a crypto-agility plan, addressing algorithm obsolescence and emerging threats such as quantum computing.

 ### 4. Standards Compliance